tenstorrent/tt-exalens/dbd/docs/demo-debuda.md

 command_metadata = {
         "short" : "om",
         "expected_argument_count" : 0,
+        "arguments" : "",
-        "arguments_description" : ": draws a mini map of the current epoch" }
+        "description" : "Draws a mini map of the current epoch" }
 ```
 Then define function run().
 This example shows the `op-map` command: